moartheta/FinTechCaseStudy/README.md

 * **Trends and Innovations in this Area**

     Despite the specter of the 2010 “Flash Crash” looming over markets for the past 10 years;  little has been done to change or challenge the status quo.
-The latency arms race continues stronger than ever as entrenched firms with majority of market share double-down on incentivizing practices that harm smaller investors (Case in point: [Competing wireless data transmission towers owned by two HFT vie for precious inches to get closer to the CME derivatives server in a small Chicago suburb](https://www.bloomberg.com/news/features/2019-03-08/the-gazillion-dollar-standoff-over-two-high-frequency-trading-towers)).
+The latency arms race rages on as entrenched firms with majority of market share double-down on incentivizing practices that harm smaller investors (Case in point: [Competing wireless data transmission towers owned by two HFT vie for precious inches to get closer to the CME derivatives server in a small Chicago suburb](https://www.bloomberg.com/news/features/2019-03-08/the-gazillion-dollar-standoff-over-two-high-frequency-trading-towers)).

     The majority of innovations in Investment Management have come from ....(FINISH)